Postpartum Recovery

 Ice

-Use an ICE pack for your perineum (area between vaginal & anal openings) 4x/day for 15 minutes for the first 1-3 weeks and as needed after that for 6 weeks total
+Use an ICE pack for your perineum (area between vaginal & anal openings) 4x/day for 15 minutes for the first 1-3 weeks and as needed after that for 6 weeks total.
+Using FridaMom Ice Maxipads are a great option!

 Compression